VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 In this case [forced merge](#forced-merge) may help freeing up storage space.

 It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.
-By default this query will only scan active series in the past 5 minutes, so you may need to adjust `start` and `end` to a suitable range to achieve match hits.
+By default this query will only scan series in the past 5 minutes, so you may need to adjust `start` and `end` to a suitable range to achieve match hits.

 The `/api/v1/admin/tsdb/delete_series` handler may be protected with `authKey` if `-deleteAuthKey` command-line flag is set.